stm32duino/wiki_contrib/_dev/How-to-debug.md

 c
 ```

-### 5.4 Debugging with GUI GDB
+### 1.4 Debugging with GUI GDB

 * It is also possible to debug with GUI, such as `ddd`.
 It requires software installation with the command `sudo apt-get install -y ddd`.
 * To run `ddd`, open a terminal and type `ddd --debugger ~/.arduino15/packages/STM32/tools/xpack-arm-none-eabi-gcc/9.2.1-1.1/bin/arm-none-eabi-gdb /tmp/arduino_build_742171/Blink-stm32.ino.elf`.

+> [!NOTE]
-Note that you must point to the appropriate gdb and ELF file.
+> Check to point to the appropriate gdb and ELF file.